 Arithmetic work per iteration.
 For the methods V-MGM, PMINRES and MGUZAWA the arithmetic work per iteration is bounded by $c(m_l + n_l)$ with a constant c independent of l.
 For the BS-MGM such a bound only holds if the linear system in (7) is solved approximately, cf. remark 2.
-In that case, however, the convergence analysis does not apply anymore.

 Convergence analysis.
 We consider fixed values for the problem parameters ξ and ν .
 For the BS-MGM there is a convergence result as in theorem 1, provided the linear system in (7) is solved exactly.
-We do not know any literature in which for a V-MGM two- or multigrid method a convergence rate independent of the mesh size is proved.
-For PMINRES a rate of convergence independent of l follows from (28) and (29).
+For the case with an inexact inner solve, the theory outlined in remark 3 can be applied to prove that the method converges with a rate independent of l.
+For PMINRES a rate of convergence independent of l follows from (31) and (32).
 For the MGUZAWA method such a convergence result follows from theorem 2.
+A convergence analysis of the V-MGM method is not known to us.

 Robustness w.r.t. variation in parameters.
-First consider the special case of a rescaling of the A_l block of the matrix with a parameter δ as in (18).
-For all four methods the rate of convergence can be shown to be essentially independent of δ (cf. corollary 1, lemma 4 and the remarks 3 and 5).
+First consider the special case of a rescaling of the A_l block of the matrix with a parameter δ as in (20).
+For all four methods the rate of convergence can be shown to be essentially independent of δ (cf. corollary 1, lemma 4 and the remarks 5 and 7).
 For the general case of variable problem parameters $\xi \geq 0$ and $\nu > 0$ there are no robustness results on the convergence of BS-MGM or V-MGM.
 The rate of convergence of the PMINRES and MGUZAWA methods is robust w.r.t. variation in these parameters.
 This follows from the results presented in section 4.